register-dynamics/register-dynamics.co.uk/about-us.md

   image_mode: ''
 - template: call-to-action
   link_type: contact
-  intro: 'Read more about what we do and what services we offer '
+  intro: 'Read more about the services we offer    '
   button: What we do
   link: ''
 - template: heading